fabferri/az-pattern/aks/aks-1st-hand-on/Readme.md

 ```
 By default, the credentials are <ins>merged</ins> into the **C:\Users\USERNAME_FOLDER\.kube\config** file so kubectl can use them.

+Kubectl uses "contexts" to know how to communicate with the cluster.
+Contexts are stored in a kubeconfig file, which can store multiple contexts. <br>
+A Kubernetes context is a group of access parameters that define which cluster you’re interacting with, which user you’re using, and which namespace you’re working in. <br>
-The **kubectl config file** is a configuration file that stores all the information necessary to interact with a Kubernetes cluster.
-It contains the following information:
+The **kubectl config file** is a configuration file containing the following information:
 - The name of the Kubernetes cluster
 - The location of the Kubernetes API server
 - The credentials (username and password) for authenticating with the Kubernetes API server
 - The names of all contexts defined in the cluster

-To view the config file,:
+To view the config file:
 ```bash
 kubectl config view
 ```